baumrock/RockMigrations/readme.md

  **/
 chdir(__DIR__);

-// IMPORTANT: set forceWatch to true before booting ProcessWire!
+// IMPORTANT: set RockMigrationsCLI to true before booting ProcessWire!
 // By default RockMigrations will only watch files if you are logged in as
-// superuser (for better performance and security) define('forceWatch', true);
+// superuser (for better performance and security) define('RockMigrationsCLI', true);

 include('../../../index.php');
 if(!isset($wire)) die("SH...
 Bootstrapping ProcessWire failed!");